anitguru/checkov-pipeline-demo/README.md

-# Trivy Container Demo
+# Checkov Pipeline Demo

-The purpose of this repository is to easily demonstrate how `trivy` can be used in a CI pipeline, we are using GitHub actions here.
+The purpose of this repository is to easily demonstrate how `checkov` can be used in a CI pipeline, we are using GitHub actions here.

 ## Setup: